pypeaday/dad-can-i-wear-this/README.md

 # Dad, Can I Wear This?

-A smart, mobile-first web application that helps answer weather-related clothing questions like "Do I need a coat?" or "Should I bring an umbrella?"
+A smart web application that helps answer weather-related clothing questions like "Do I need a coat?" or "Should I bring an umbrella?"
 Built with FastAPI, HTMX, and Ollama for AI-powered recommendations in a clean dark theme.

 ## Features